-On February 23, 2021, the Compensation Committee also approved the following long-term incentive awards of restricted stock to the named executive officers: Mr. Davis, \$4,550,000; Mr. Hogan, \$2,160,000; and Mr. Martin, \$1,845,000, with the grant date to be the first business day following the Company's earnings release for the fourth quarter of 2020.
-Under the terms of the restricted stock award agreements, one-third of the shares subject to an award will vest on each anniversary of February 26, 2021 with the final tranche vesting on February 26, 2024 provided the named executive officer continues his employment with the Company through the applicable vesting dates.
+On February 22, 2022, the Compensation Committee also approved the following long-term incentive awards of restricted stock to the named executive officers: Mr. Davis, \$5,850,000 (9.0 times base salary); Mr. Hogan, \$3,120,000 (6.0 times base salary); and Mr. Martin, \$2,530,000 (5.5 times base salary).
+Under the terms of the restricted stock award agreements, one-third of the shares subject to an award will vest on each anniversary of February 22, 2022 with the final tranche vesting on February 22, 2025 provided the named executive officer continues his employment with the Company through the applicable vesting dates.

-The Compensation Committee will consider the results of the "say on pay" vote at the Meeting in making compensation decisions for 2021.
+The Compensation Committee will consider the results of the "say on pay" vote at the Meeting in making future compensation decisions.